-The policy is reviewed each year by the ICT Team and Senior Leadership Team and fully revised and presented to Governors for final approval every three years before being issued to staff.
+The policy is reviewed each year by the ICT Team and Senior Leadership Team and fully revised and presented to Governors for final approval every year before being issued to staff.

 As Online safety is an important aspect of strategic leadership within the school, the Head teacher and Governors have ultimate responsibility to ensure that the policy and practices are embedded and monitored.
-The named Online safety Coordinator in this school is Tracey Caffrey who has been designated this role as a member of the Senior Leadership Team.
+The named Online Safety Coordinator (OSC) in this school is Tracey Caffrey who has been designated this role as a member of the Senior Leadership Team.
 All members of the school community have been made aware of who holds this post.
-It is the role of the Online safety Coordinator to keep abreast of current issues and guidance through organisations such as Newcastle Local Authority, Department for Education, Child Exploitation and Online Protection Centre (CEOP), and Childnet.
+It is the role of the OSC to keep abreast of current issues and guidance through organisations such as Newcastle Local Authority, Department for Education, Child Exploitation and Online Protection Centre (CEOP), and Childnet.

-Senior Management and Governors are updated by the Head teacher and Online safety Coordinator and all governors have an understanding of the issues and strategies at our school in relation to local and national guidelines and advice.
+Senior Management and Governors are updated by the Head teacher/OSC and all governors have an understanding of the issues and strategies at our school in relation to local and national guidelines and advice.

 This policy, supported by the school's acceptable use agreements for staff, governors, visitors and pupils, is to protect the interests and safety of the whole school community.
+It is linked to the school's laptop policy and online rules.
 It is linked to the following mandatory school policies:

 - Child Protection

 - Health and Safety

 - Home School Agreements

 - Behaviour / Pupil Discipline (including the Anti-Bullying policy)

 - PSHE

 - Corporate ICT Policies

 - Social media policy

 - Home learning policy

-- Data protection (GDPR)/Privacy notices
+• Data protection (GDPR)/Privacy notices